spork1on/spork1on/README.md

 ## About me
 👽 1991 Computer Addict
 🇧🇷 From Londrina/PR, living in Brasília/DF
+⚖️ Former Lawyer
 🚔 Police
 💬 I speak Portuguese and English
 💡 Turning challenges into opportunities